The new sleeve gastrectomy with proximal jejunal bypass (SG PJB) in bangkok, thailand

 Sleeve Gastrectomy with Proximal Jejunal Bypass (SG PJB)

-who is eligible for Sleeve Gastrectomy with Proximal Jejunal Bypass in bangkok, thailand (SG PJB)
+Who is eligible for Sleeve Gastrectomy with Proximal Jejunal Bypass in bangkok, thailand (SG PJB)

 SG PJB is typically recommended for patients who are morbidly obese and have not been able to achieve significant weight loss through other methods.